Norwegian version

 The master’s degree programme targets bachelor’s degree candidates on civil engineering programmes, but can also be suitable for bachelor’s candidates with good knowledge of urban and land-use planning or transport technology, IT, geography, architecture or landscape architecture.

-The first students will be admitted in autumn 2022.
+The first students were admitted in autumn 2022.

 The image at the top of the article shows two students pointing to digital maps of an urban area on a screen in the laboratory.
 Photo: Olav-Johan Øye, OsloMet.